magento/magento2-page-builder/docs/create-basic-content-type/step-1-add-configuration.md

 ## The `elements` element

 The purpose of `<elements>` as defined within an appearance is to map the data from the content type's edit form to the content type's master format so that the values entered in the form can be stored and rendered correctly on the Admin stage and storefront.
-These elements will be explained more fully in [Step 4: Add form](step-4-add-form.md)
+We will describe the `elements` in [Step 4: Add form](step-4-add-form.md)

 ## Next